mwyvr/wxo/README.md

 # wxo
-Command line weather grabber
+`wxo` is primarily a command line utility for retrieving "real-time-ish" current weather conditions for a given location.

-`wxo` provides a command line utility for retrieving "real-time-ish" current weather conditions for a given geography, formatting the results in a manner suitable for use in minimalist window manager status bars like `dwm`.
-All output is text, there are no icons or colours to make your minimalist life cluttered.
+The default output to `stdout` is formatted for use in minimalist window manager status bars such as [dwmblocks][3] or [Goblocks][4] on [dwm][1].
+All output is text (UTF-8 text); there are no icons or colours to make your minimalist life cluttered.

-Results are cached and expire in 5 minutes; this to avoid overwhelming weather data providers and to remain within usage limits.
+Results are cached and expire by default in 5-10 minutes; expiry depends on the wx data provider's daily usage limits.

 ## Installation & Usage